RedditRecs

 Reddit Icon

-RooooooooooR • 20 days ago
+RooooooooooR • about 1 month ago

 Thanks for this, my S7 has been having trouble picking stuff up even after swapping the filters and brushes, and was considering replacing it.
 Didn't realize there was an internal one as well.
 I will give it a shot.